ISUgenomics/bioinformatics-workbook/dataVisualization/Plotly/01-ideogram-chromosome-bands.md

 ![Missing data](../assets/images/bin_data_missing.png)

 Because of that, aggregating data over <u>a constant number of rows</u> `[-t 'step']` or splitting data into <u>a fixed number of slices</u> `[-t 'bin']` will lose the reference to exact positions along the chromosome.
 Thus for such a dataset, we **aggregate observations over value increment** `[-t 'value']`, where the value is the positions column. <br>
-In this case, we request to aggregate data with increment X `[-n X]` of position values. *For example, with increment X=1000, the first data slice is created from position 1 to 1000, the second from position 1001 to 2000, etc.* To detect the most **optimal slicing increment**, we should consider a few variants of X. Note the average length of the chromosomes in the input file is several tens of millions, so a good choice is setting X to 10k, 100k, 1M, and 10M. <br>
+In this case, we request to aggregate data with increment X `[-n X]` of position values. *For example, with increment X=1000, the first data slice is created from position 1 to 1000, the second from position 1001 to 2000, etc.* To detect the most **optimal slicing increment**, we should consider a few variants of X. Note the average length of the chromosomes in the input file (*significantly truncated*) is several tens of thousand, so a good choice is setting X to 100, 1k, and 10k (*would be millions for a full-length chromosome*). <br>
 Considering data for some indexes are missing, the number of input rows **(counts) may vary among slices**.
 Since the lack of data is random, we can not be sure if these positions would be significant in detecting the trait.
 Therefore, it makes more sense to **average data over slices** `[-c 'ave']` instead of summing it `[-c 'sum']`.
 To make sure numerical results round to a meaningful number, let us keep three decimal places `[-d 3]`.

 ***Run `bin_data.py` app in the command line:***

+Get `bin_data.py` script:
+<a href="https://downgit.github.io/#/home?url=https://github.com/ISUgenomics/data_wrangling/blob/main/bin_data/bin_data.py" target="_blank"><input type="button" value="Download ⤵" style="background-color: #e7e7e7; color: black;" /></a>
+<a href="https://raw.githubusercontent.com/ISUgenomics/data_wrangling/main/bin_data/bin_data.py" target="_blank"><input type="button" value="Open raw ⤴" style="background-color: #e7e7e7; color: black;" /></a>
+<a id="raw-url" href="https://github.com/ISUgenomics/data_wrangling/blob/main/bin_data/bin_data.py" target="_blank"><input type="button" value="Open at GitHub ⤴" style="background-color: #e7e7e7; color: black;" /></a>
+on your local machine.

+Run the program following the command:
 ```
-python3 bin_data.py -i input_data.txt -l 0 -r 1 -t 'value' -n 10000 -c 'ave' -d 3 -o 'output-value_ave_10k'
+python3 bin_data.py -i input_data.txt -l 0 -r 1 -t 'value' -n 100 -c 'ave' -d 3 -o 'output-value_ave_100'
 ```

-In addition to the aggregated data output (*output-value_ave_10k.csv*), the application will generate a `CHUNKS` directory where it writes **chromosome-based chunks of raw data**.
+In addition to the aggregated data output (*output-value_ave_100.csv*), the application will generate a `CHUNKS` directory where it writes **chromosome-based chunks of raw data**.
 You can use these files as input in the repetitions of the analysis, such as in the X-increment optimization.
 That will definitely speed up the processing of Big Data inputs.

+*Preview or get the `CHUNKS`* folder
+<a href="https://downgit.github.io/#/home?url=https://github.com/ISUgenomics/bioinformatics-workbook/tree/master/dataVisualization/Plotly/01-ideogram/CHUNKS" target="_blank"><input type="button" value="Download .zip ⤵" style="background-color: #e7e7e7; color: black;" /></a>
+<a id="raw-url" href="https://github.com/ISUgenomics/bioinformatics-workbook/tree/master/dataVisualization/Plotly/01-ideogram/CHUNKS" target="_blank"><input type="button" value="Open at GitHub ⤴" style="background-color: #e7e7e7; color: black;" /></a>

 ```
-for X in 100000 1000000 10000000
+for X in 1000 10000
 do
-    python3 bin_data.py -i ./CHUNKS -l 0 -r 1 -t 'value' -n X -c 'ave' -d 3 -o 'output-value_ave_$X'
+    python3 bin_data.py -i ./CHUNKS -l 0 -r 1 -t 'value' -n $X -c 'ave' -d 3 -o 'output-value_ave_$X'
 done
 ```

-*Preview of the `output-value_ave_10k` with data aggregated over slices cut with X=10k units in the 'position' column.
+*Preview of the `output-value_ave_10000` with data aggregated over slices cut with X=10k units in the 'position' column.
 The trait's values were averaged for rows in every data slice, and the number of rows is given in the 'counts' column.*

 ```
          label,   position,val-2,val-3,val-4,val-5,val-6,val-7,val-8,val-9,count